polarbeargo/Intel-Edge-AI-Scholarship-Foundation-Course-Nanodegree-Program-Show-Case-Group-Project/README.md

     }

 ## License
-This system is available under the MIT license.
-See the LICENSE file for more info.
+This system is available under the GNU - 3.0 license.
+See the [LICENSE](https://github.com/Polarbeargo/Intel-Edge-AI-Scholarship-Foundation-Course-Nanodegree-Program-Show-Case-Group-Project/blob/master/LICENSE) file for more info.

 ## Perform Statitcs Inference On Video Stream Result
 TODO